wikimedia-gadgets/JWB/README.md

 | README.md            | *N/A*                                                                        |

 Author attribution can be found in the **JWB.js** file, and for the i18n contributions, authors are listed in the **i18n.js** file.
 For a comprehensive file history of each of the files starting at version 2.0, see [the history of the JWB.js page](https://en.wikipedia.org/w/index.php?title=User:Joeytje50/JWB.js&action=history) on the English Wikipedia.
 For version 1.0, see [the original version history on the RuneScape Wiki](https://runescape.wiki/w/User:Joeytje50/AWB.js?action=history).

+If you want to modify this script and test it, you need to modify some of the hardcoded URLs in the scripts.
+Please do revert the urls back to the hardcoded wikipedia URLs when making a pull request into the master branch, in order to have a working version on this branch at all time.